FOOD POLICY COUNCILS & FOOD SYSTEMS PLANNING INITIATIVE

 Local Procurement by Massachusetts State Agencies, Colleges, and Universities

 In recent years, there has been an increasing interest in local food consumption, and many states have enacted legislation to promote the use of food grown within the state.
 Under Massachusetts law, state agencies and institutions of higher learning are required to prefer locally-grown foods in their procurement practices.
-In spring 2012, we prepared a report for the Massachusetts Farm to School Project and the Massachusetts Food Policy Alliance to analyze the law and its implementation by state colleges and universities.
-After conducting interviews with several of the state college and university dining services programs and food management companies in the state, we published a report that included a list of recommendations to increase the purchasing of local foods by these institutions.
+In spring 2012, we prepared a report for Massachusetts Farm to School and the Massachusetts Food Policy Alliance to analyze the law and its implementation by state colleges and universities.
+After conducting interviews with several of the state college and university dining services programs and food management companies in the state, the FLPC published a report that included a list of recommendations to increase the purchasing of local foods by these institutions.

 The Rhode Island Food Policy Council (RIFPC) was created in October 2011 to improve the local food system by increasing and expanding the local food system’s capacity, visibility, and sustainability.
 In the past two years, the RIFPC has already taken on issues of nutrition standards and nutrition education, composting regulations, state raw milk regulations, among other legislative efforts.
 In 2014, the RIFPC is continuing their advocacy work by identifying a list of policy priorities to improve Rhode Island’s food system.
-The Food Law and Policy Clinic is working closely with the RIFPC to assist in the identification, development, and implementation of these policy priorities.
+The FLPC is working closely with the RIFPC to assist in the identification, development, and implementation of these policy priorities.

 FOOD ACCESS & OBESITY PREVENTION INITIATIVE